silversonicaxel/gherkin-detailer/EXAMPLE.md

 This command starts to read all the files contained in the current folder.

-All the **.feature** files will be analyzed in order to retrieve all scenarios written with the gherkins.
+All the **.feature** files will be analysed in order to retrieve all scenarios written with the gherkins.

 Once the analysis is done, an html report will be store in the deafult folder.